 That’s a lot of alternatives in parentheses, isn’t it?
-I hope it’s helpful in seeing that there are options when creating a project like this.
-I’m a big fan of use what you have and these are the materials that I happened to have on hand.
+I hope it’s helpful to see that there are options when creating a project like this.
+I’m a big fan of using what you have and these are the materials that I happened to have on hand.

 If you want to use red paint instead of printers ink, though, go for it!
 If you don’t have glue dots, then use a hot glue gun or even Elmer’s glue.

 You can take this idea (an apple print bunting) and adapt it to your own materials and aesthetic.

 Cut the book pages into triangles with the X-Acto Knife, using the self healing mat to protect your work surface.
 I used a piece of cardboard cut into a triangle as a template but you can also just eyeball it or use a ruler.
 Continue with as many book pages as desired.

 If you don’t have a book that has been loved to pieces (as with Harry Potter above), you can find an old book at a yard sale or thrift store.

 2. Add paint to apple